Q: What past experience do I need to have as a driver to compete in USF2000?

 ) which provides excellent training for drivers of all ages.

 Q: I’m ready to join the series as a driver.
 What’s the first step?

 A: A good place to start is by contacting some of our top teams to discuss organizing a test day.
 Private team test days are a great way for a driver to become familiar with the team and the car, and other team drivers.
 In this low pressure environment, a driver is able to learn quickly from their teammates and engineers, as well as gauge their learning curve and current level of competitiveness against current series drivers.
-A team listing with contact information can be found here.
+A team listing with contact information can be found on the series website.
 Q: How do I get a license for USF2000?

 A: The cost can vary considerably depending on what a team may include such as additional team testing, tire sets allotted, team location and more plus a team’s decision to help subsidize.
 Full budgets, without the above notations, are typically in the $200,000 to $275,000 range.
 Q: What does the USF2000 Champion earn?